vsivsi/meteor-file-collection/README.md

 Here are a few things to keep in mind about the gridFS file data model:

 *    Some of the attributes belong to gridFS, and you may **lose data** if you mess around with these.
-*    For this reason, `_id`, `length`, `chunkSize`, `uploadDate` and `md5` are read-only in fileCollection.
+*    For this reason, `_id`, `length`, `chunkSize`, `uploadDate` and `md5` are read-only.
 *    Some of the attributes belong to you.
 Your application can do whatever you want with them.
 *    `filename`, `contentType`, `aliases` and `metadata` are yours.
 Go to town.
 *    `contentType` should probably be a valid [MIME Type](https://en.wikipedia.org/wiki/MIME_type)
 *    `filename` is *not* guaranteed unique. `_id` is a better bet if you want to be sure of what you're getting.

 Sound complicated?
-It really isn't and fileCollection is here to help.
+It really isn't and file-collection is here to help.

 First off, when you create a new file you use `myFiles.insert(...)` and just populate whatever attributes you care about.
-Then fileCollection does the rest.
+The file-collection package does the rest.
 You are guaranteed to get a valid gridFS file, even if you just do this: `id = myFiles.insert();`

-Likewise, when you run `myFiles.update(...)` on the server, fileCollection tries really hard to make sure that you aren't clobbering one of the "read-only" attributes with your update modifier.
+Likewise, when you run `myFiles.update(...)` on the server, file-collection tries really hard to make sure that you aren't clobbering one of the "read-only" attributes with your update modifier.
 For safety, clients are never allowed to directly `update`, although you can selectively give them that power via `Meteor.methods()`.

 ### Limits and performance